apiato/documentation/docs/components/optional-components/service-providers.md

 Those providers are not auto registered by default, thus writing any code there will not be available, unless you extend them.
-Once extended, the child Service Provider should be registered in its container `MainServiceProvider`, which makes it available.
+Once extended, the child Service Provider should be registered in its container `ServiceProvider`, which makes it available.

 :::note
 Do note that the `App\Ship\Parents\Providers\RouteServiceProvider` is a unique case.
-Because it's required by Apiato, it is registered by the `App\Ship\Prviders\ShipProvider` and is loaded automatically.
+Because it's required by Apiato, it is registered by the `App\Ship\Prviders\ShipServiceProvider` and is loaded automatically.
 :::

 ## Service Providers Registration Flow